mibur1/psy111/book/solutions/solutions.md

 # Exercise solutions

-In this section you can find the solutions to the exercises.
-Please be advised to only check them once you spend time trying to solve them by yourself, as the only way of learning how to program is learning by doing.
+In this section, you'll find the solutions to the exercises.
+Remember, the best way to learn programming is by doing.
+Resist the temptation to check the answers too soon and spend time working through the problems yourself.
+The struggle is where the real learning happens!

+> 'I hear and I forget.
+I see and I remember.
+I do and I understand.' - Confucius